-If the thought of an icy cold shower is unappealing, we get it.
+When it’s hot and humid, taking cold showers for spider veins may actually sound good!
+Of course, if the thought of an icy cold shower is unappealing, we get it.
 Frigid water hitting your body isn’t exactly relaxing.
-But as it turns out, an icy-cold shower may be just what the doctor ordered if you want to prevent varicose veins, or find relief from the pain of an existing vein condition.
+But as it turns out, an icy-cold shower may be just what the doctor ordered if you want to prevent varicose veins.
+Plus this tip, and other suggestions for managing venous disease in summer, could help you find relief in the next few months.
+And it could stop the pain of an existing vein condition.

-Why are cold showers such a useful tool in preventing spider veins?
+Why are cold showers for spider veins such a useful tool?
 Cold showers improve blood circulation–as your limbs get colder, blood rushes down from other parts of your body to warm them.
 When circulation improves, blood is less likely to pool in your veins.
 And, since pooling blood causes varicose veins to bulge and become visible beneath your skin, a daily cold shower can help keep this problem at bay.
 And for patients already dealing with painful spider veins,

 Of course, improved blood flow also helps your overall cardiovascular health.
 It can also keep plaque from building up in your arteries, preventing the type of hardening we associate with peripheral arterial disease.

 But those aren’t all the benefits you may enjoy from daily cold showers.
 Icy water can boost your lymphatic system.
 And by boosting your lymphatic system, you can help prevent the build up of lymph material that causes lymphedema (swelling) in your lower legs.

 While cold showers can offer preventative vein care, and temporary pain relief, they can’t cure CVD (chronic venous disease) or other underlying conditions that may be causing your spider veins.
 For true relief, you will need to seek treatment from your local vein specialists.